Amenemope (pharaoh): Burial

 The restored head of Amenemope's gilded wooden coffin.

 Amenemope's gold pectoral depicting him before Osiris.

 Amenemope's pectoral made from lapis lazuli and gold featuring Isis and Nephthys.

-Amenemope was originally buried in the only chamber of a small tomb (NRT IV) in the royal necropolis of Tanis; a few years after his death, during the reign of Siamun, Amenemope was moved and reburied in NRT III, inside the chamber once belonging to his purported mother Mutnedjmet and just next to Psusennes I. His undisturbed tomb was rediscovered by French Egyptologists Pierre Montet and Georges Goyon in April 1940, just a month before the Nazi invasion of France.
+Amenemope was originally buried in the only chamber of a small tomb (NRT IV) in the royal necropolis of Tanis; however, a few years after his death, during the reign of Siamun, Amenemope was moved and reburied in NRT III--Psusennes I's own tomb--inside a tomb chamber once belonging to his purported mother Mutnedjmet and just next to Psusennes I. His undisturbed tomb was rediscovered by French Egyptologists Pierre Montet and Georges Goyon in April 1940, just a month before the Nazi invasion of France.
 Montet had to stop his excavation until the end of World War II, then resumed it in 1946 and later published his findings in 1958.

 When the excavators entered the small burial chamber, they argued that it was originally made for queen Mutnedjmet.
 The chamber contained an uninscribed granite sarcophagus, some vessels including the canopic jars and the vessel once containing the water used for washing the mummy, and a heap of around 400 ushabtis; a wooden coffin covered with gold leaf was placed within the sarcophagus and contained Amenemope's mummy.
 On the mummy was found a gilt funerary mask, two pectorals, necklaces, bracelets, rings and a cloisonné collar.
 Four of these items bore the name of Psusennes I.

 The funerary masks depict the king as young, although Goyon stated that at the moment of discovery the masks had an expression of suffering and pleading, later softened after restoration.
 The mummy and funerary goods are now in Cairo Museum.

 Amenemope was buried with far less opulence than his neighbour Psusennes I: for comparison, the latter was provided with a solid silver coffin and a solid gold mask, while the former's coffin and mask were merely gilt.

 Theft of bracelet

 On September 16, 2025, it was reported that a gold bracelet with lapis lazuli beads belonging to Amenemope, was stolen from the restoration laboratory at the Egyptian Museum in Tahrir Square, Cairo.
-On September 18, it was reported that the bracelet had been stolen by a restoration worker employed with the museum, who sold the bracelet to a jeweler for 180,000 Egyptian pounds ($3,700 USD), who then sold it to a smelter who worked in a gold workshop in Cairo for 194,000 Egyptian pounds ($4,000 USD).
+On September 18, it was reported that the bracelet had been stolen by a restoration worker employed with the museum, who sold the bracelet to a jeweler for 180,000 Egyptian pounds (US$3,700), who then sold it to a smelter who worked in a gold workshop in Cairo for 194,000 Egyptian pounds (US$4,000).
 By the time authorities arrived, the bracelet was already melted down.
-All involved individuals were placed under arrest, and the proceeds from the sale of the bracelet seized.
+All involved individuals were placed under arrest, and the proceeds from the 2 sales of the bracelet, a total of 374,000 Egyptian pounds (US$7,700), were seized.